Langston-Wang01/Hog/README.md

 # Hog
 Hog is a dice game simulator that models two players competing to reach a target score using various strategic approaches.
 However, there are also three specific rules that players must abide by: Sow Sad, Boar Brawl, Sus Fuss.
+This project used mainly higher-order functions, control logic, and iteration.

 This project is a part of UC Berkeley's CS61A: Structure and Interpretation of Computer Programs course.